fbpx

 Offered in the Summer

-This session focuses on expanding skills in Python coding.
+This session focuses on expanding skills in Python coding and learning other languages.
 Students will use their knowledge of python to approach more complex problems and learn more python commands to help with solving those problems.

 Logic thinking will be required.
 Students will practice coding on a variety of subjects, learning both the command structures and the logic.